Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 Summary

 Viker Lookout is one of the best places in Israel to watch pelican migration.
 And it is free.
 The only downside is the road.
-Or actually, the lack of road.
+Or actually, the lack of a road.
 My tip would be not to wash the car before visiting.
-Because of the dirt, you will need to wash it after your visit.
+Because of the dirt, you will need to clean it after your visit.

 Have you ever been to the Viker lookout?
 And what about Agamon Hefer?
 Tell us about your experience in the comments below.